dixonary/button-capture-reMarkable/readme.md

 It can be run on its own - with small modification - to provide additional button functionality!

-By default, it has only one behaviour: When the middle button is held for 1 second and released, it will run the contents of /etc/draft/.terminate.[1]

-[1]: es, this is obviously very insecure.
-If you are worried about people hacking your reMarkable, don't use this.
+By default, it has only one behaviour: When the middle button is held for 1 second and released, it will run the contents of /etc/draft/.terminate.
+(Yes, this is obviously insecure.
+If you are worried about people hacking your reMarkable, don't use this.)